Why Co-Own Real Estate?

 - Minimizing tax liability.

-This article provides a basic vocabulary which may serve as a springboard in your discussion with your legal professional.
+This article provides a basic vocabulary that may serve as a springboard in your discussion with your legal professional.

 Two Types of Co-ownership